 It’s Friday!
 More like Fri-Yay!
 Sidebar, is that too tired? or can we still say “Fri-yay”?
 Let me know.

 Yesterday (and I suspect today) are the first days of summer; the days where the evening is still warm and there isn’t a chill to the air.
 It was glorious to walk outside last night without a sweater and not feel a chill.
 Goodness I missed that during the winter.
 What I didn’t miss however, is sweating profusely and not being able to stay cool when there’s no summer breeze in sight.
-The maritimes can sometimes feel like the deep south during the summer with the humidity, so I figured I’d take a page from a good ole’ southern book and make myself a paper fan or two.
+The maritimes can sometimes feel like the deep south during the summer with the humidity, so I figured I’d take a page from a good ole’ southern book and make myself some paper fans.
 These beauties are sturdy, functional, and the perfect accessory for our summer bar cart.